FirelyTeam/firely-docs/vonk/features/accesscontrol.rst

       :Compartment: Is applied to both Patient and link.
 In pseudo code: ``GET [base]/Patient?link:(Patient.identifier=456&Patient.identifier=123)&identifier=123`` In this case there will probably be no results.

 #.
 Read: Is evaluated as a Search, but implicitly you only specify the _type and _id search parameters.
 #.
-VRead: If user has can Read the current version of the resource, it is allowed to get the requested version as well.
+VRead: If a user can Read the current version of the resource, he is allowed to get the requested version as well.
 #.
 Create

    a.
 Create on the compartment type